udf/factorio-auto-resource-redux/auto-resource-redux/README.md

 - **Shift-Left Click** to take a stack, **Shift-Right Click** for half a stack
 - **Ctrl-Left Click** to take all, **Ctrl-Right** click for half of the total

-To add an item, simply move it to the logistics trash in the inventory screen.
+To store an item, simply move it to the logistics trash in the inventory screen.

 **Middle-Click** an item to open the limit settings:
 ![Limit dialogue](https://raw.githubusercontent.com/udf/factorio-auto-resource-redux/master/images/resource-limit.png)